ISDuBA/ISDuBA/README.md

 [overview diagram](docs/images/overview-diagram.svg).

-ISDuBA uses:
+Components used by ISDuBA:

 - [PostgreSQL](https://www.postgresql.org/) as database
 - [keycloak](https://www.keycloak.org/) as identity provider
 - [svelte-flowbite](https://flowbite-svelte.com/)
-  for the single page web application frontend
+  and TypeScript for the single page web application frontend
 - Go as programming language for the backend.
 - a downloading kernel that is close to [gocsaf](https://github.com/gocsaf/csaf)